ShuvoNewaz/Surface-Defect-Detection-Localization/readme.md

 ## Dataset

 The dataset used for this project is the [NEU Surface Defect Database](https://www.kaggle.com/datasets/kaustubhdikshit/neu-surface-defect-database).
-The dataset can be download directly from the site, however, an annotation belonging to the training set is erroneously kept in the validation directory.
+The dataset can be downloaded directly from the site, however, an annotation belonging to the training set is erroneously kept in the validation directory.
 Please execute the following steps to download and organize the dataset.

 ### Install Kaggle API